Frequently Asked Questions on Priesthood

 Q. Who pays for seminarian education?

 A. Seminarians avail themselves of whatever scholarships or student aid that are available to them but do not pay any of the cost of seminary education personally.
 Seminarians are not expected to take out any loans to cover this cost nor are they expected to reimburse this cost to the diocese should they leave the seminary prior to ordination.
 We do not want financial considerations to be a factor in a seminarian's discernment of God's call in his life.
 The Diocese of Little Rock pays the remaining cost of a seminarian's education not covered by scholarships or student aid.
-The Diocese meets this expense out of our seminary endowment fund, charitable bequests and other fundraising collections and activities throughout the year, such as our Holy Thursday Collection and our Taste of Faith dinners.
+The diocese meets this expense out of our seminary endowment fund, charitable bequests and other fundraising collections and activities throughout the year, such as our Holy Thursday collection and our Taste of Faith dinners.

 Q. What else does the diocese cover for the seminarian?